espinhogr/scala-graphql-fullstack-seed/README.md

 ## Problems

 - WebpackDevServer is not used at the moment
-- Some scalajs is not picked up by Intellij as valid (i.e. the components defined with macros).
 - When a new dependency is added to the npmDependencies the bundle.js is not rebuilt.
 - The build is slow because some files are not cached (static query generation and two rounds of js bundling) and the dist directory is deleted.
 - Add test framework